AwarityAI/awareness-examples/taylor-swift-article.md

 - There's no similarity between the query "summarize the article" and the text of the document so RAG based semantic retrieval isn't going to help you as there aren't any chunks in the vector db that are relevant.
 - You have no choice but to reason over the entire document but in this case it's too big to fit in the models context window.

-Your choices currently are to either use a model with a larger context window like Gemini or use Awareness to distribute the task over multiple model calls.
+Your choices currently are to either use a model with a larger context window, like Google Gemini Pro, use Awareness to distribute the task over multiple model calls, or use a bespoke bit of code to apply a recursive summarization algorithm to the article (that's not what Awareness is doing BTW.)

 Let's see we can improve the quality of this summary...
 Let's first retrieve the structure of the document: